Guillemsc/GDebugPanelGodot/README.md

     IDebugActionsSection section = GDebugPanel.AddNonCollapsableSection("Section name");
     ```

-### Generic tweening
+### Debug options
-This is the most flexible way of tweening and allows you to tween almost any value.
+This is the most part of this assets, the debug options, or widgets.
+Once you have a section instance
 ```csharp
 // For default C# values (int, float, etc) GTweenExtensions.Tween(getter, setter, to, duration)